 Author Howard Mohr defined it succinctly: “A traditional main course, hotdish is cooked and served hot in a single baking dish and commonly appears at family reunions and church suppers.”

 Hotdish, also known as Tater Tot Casserole, got on my radar for the first time when I read how Senator Amy Klobuchar of Minnesota was looking for a way to connect with voters in the weeks leading up to the 2020 Iowa caucuses.
 To that end, she hosted hotdish house parties in Iowa.
+But it was still to no avail.

 What’s in the original hotdish recipe?